Discover a Healthier You with Livin' the Dream Daily!

 • The purification process strips the water of many of its original minerals

-• Household contamination can occur with lead pipes
+• Contamination can occur with decades-old lead pipes

-• Subject to chemicals and toxins seeping into the groundwater from natural disasters and accidents
+• Subject to chemicals and toxins seeping into the groundwater from industrial spills and agriculture

-• Added chemicals such as fluoride and chlorine
+• Added chemicals through purification, such as fluoride and chlorine

-Each one of these has the potential to impact the quality of your tap water.
-Both ground and surface water are showing increasing levels of contamination.
-Pesticides, oil, chemicals, fertilizers, and road salts are seeping through our soil into the aqueducts far below the surface
+Each one of the above items can impact the quality of your tap water.
+Both groundwater and surface water bodies are showing increasing levels of contamination.
+Heavy metals and chemicals from pesticides, oil, and fertilizers seep through our soil into the groundwater far below the surface.

 Bottled Water